Optimizing Requirement Management in Business Analysis: SYTOSS's Experience

 - 5. The above operations are logged.

-- 1. Some mandatory attribute is missing: It's impossible to continue with Add button.
+- 1. Some mandatory attribute is missing: It's impossible to continue with the Add button.

 - 2. Error Creating Customer locally:

-- 1. The CSR sees the meaningful error message
+- 1. The CSR sees a meaningful error message.

 - 3. Error Creating Customer in Billing System:

-- 1. The CSR sees the meaningful error message
+- 1. The CSR sees a meaningful error message.

 The Repository includes one page that defines the Customer Business Object and its attributes: